Fragtality/Any2GSX/README.md

 ## 4 - Addon NOTAMs

-Note: the NOTAMs a copied directly from Fenix2GSX - they should hold true for Any2GSX too.<br/>
+Note: the NOTAMs a copied directly from Fenix2GSX - they should hold true for Any2GSX too.

+<br/><br/>

 ### 4.1 - Self-Loading Cargo